Joseph Barbera

-Hanna and Barbera directed seven Academy Award films and won eight Emmy Awards.
-Their cartoon shows have become cultural icons, and their cartoon characters have appeared in other media such as films, books, and toys.
+Hanna and Barbera directed seven Academy Award-winning films and won eight Emmy Awards.
+Their cartoon shows have become cultural icons, and their cartoon characters have appeared in other media, such as films, books, and toys.
 Hanna-Barbera's shows had a worldwide audience of over 300 million people in the 1960s and have been translated into more than 28 languages.

 Early and personal life

-Joseph Barbera was born at 10 Delancey Street in the Little Italy (Lower East Side) section of Manhattan, New York City, to Italian (Sicilian) immigrants Vincenzo Barbera, born in Castelvetrano, and Francesca Calvacca (1892–1974), born in Sciacca.
-Some people have claimed (without providing any source) that one or both of his parents were Lebanese, but he makes no mention of this in his own autobiography, asserting only that he and both of his parents were Sicilian and they spoke Italian.
-His family moved to Flatbush, Brooklyn, New York when he was four months old.
-He had two brothers, Larry (1909–1982) and Ted (1919–1994), both of whom served in World War II.
+Joseph Barbera was born at 10 Delancey Street in the Little Italy, Lower East Side section of Manhattan, New York, to Italian Sicilian immigrants Vincenzo Barbera (1884–1969), born in Castelvetrano and Francesca Calvacca (1892–1974), born in Sciacca.
+Joseph Barbera's grandmother, also named Francesca, was born in Sciacca as well, as stated in his autobiography, My life in 'toons, in which he also described himself as Sicilian.
+He grew up speaking Italian, he had two brothers, Larry (1909–1982) and Ted (1919–1994), both of whom served in World War II.
 As a member of the United States Army, Larry participated in the invasion of Sicily.
 Ted was a fighter pilot with the United States Army Air Forces and served in the Aleutian Islands Campaign.
 Barbera's father, Vincent, was the prosperous owner of three barbershops who squandered the family fortunes on gambling.
-By the time Barbera was 15, his father had abandoned the family and his maternal uncle Jim became a father figure to him.
+By the time Barbera was 15, his father had abandoned the family, and his maternal uncle Jim had become a father figure to him.

 Barbera displayed a talent for drawing as early as the first grade.
 He graduated from Erasmus Hall High School in Brooklyn in 1928.
 While in high school, Barbera won several boxing titles.
 He was briefly managed by World Lightweight Boxing Champion Al Singer's manager but soon lost interest in boxing.
 In 1935, Barbera married his high school sweetheart, Dorothy Earl.
 In school, they had been known as "Romeo and Juliet".

 Barbera and his wife briefly separated when he went to California.
 They reunited but were on the verge of another separation when they discovered that Dorothy was pregnant with their first child.
-They had four children: two sons (Neal and an infant boy who died two days after his birth) and two daughters (Lynn and Jayne, who has been a producer in her own right).
+They had four children: two sons, Neal and an infant boy who died two days after his birth, and two daughters, Lynn and Jayne, who has been a producer in her own right.
 The marriage officially ended in 1963.
-Shortly after his divorce, Barbera met his second wife, Sheila Holden, sister of British rock and roll singer Vince Taylor at Musso & Frank's restaurant, where she worked as bookkeeper and cashier.
-Unlike Dorothy, who had preferred to stay at home with the children, Sheila enjoyed the Hollywood social scene that Barbera often frequented.
+Shortly after his divorce, Barbera met his second wife, Sheila Holden, sister of British rock and roll singer Vince Taylor, at Musso & Frank's restaurant, where she worked as bookkeeper and cashier.
+Unlike Dorothy, who preferred to stay at home with the children, Sheila enjoyed the Hollywood social scene that Barbera often frequented.